ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure.md

 ## Introduction

-As noted before, code running in Nonsecure state **cannot** access anything marked as *Secure* access only.
+As noted in the [TrustZone Intro](./trustzone-intro.md) section, code running in Nonsecure state **cannot** access anything marked as *Secure* access only.
 But how do we mark which things should be accessible from each state?

 TrustZone does this using a combination of two *Attribution Units*: